Click a match link to go direct to Bet365 and place a bet. The betting slip will populate automatically.

 The lowest ranked team to reach a League Cup Final was League Two team Bradford City in 2012-13.
 They knocked out Premier League Teams Wigan, Arsenal and Aston Villa on their way to the final.

-Historically Liverpool are the best performing club in the EFL reaching the final 12 times and winning 8, they are followed by Manchester United with 9 final appearances and 5 wins, then Aston Villa with 8 final appearances and 5 wins.
+Historically Liverpool are the best performing club in the EFL reaching the final 12 times and winning 8, they are followed by Manchester United and Aston Villa with 9 final appearances and 5 wins.
+Manchester City have only made 9 appearences in the final, but are second in the number of wins they have acheived, winning 8 of those appearences.

 Betting on the EFL can be challenging as its difficult to anticipate whether a club will be fielding their strongest side.
 Nevertheless, the English Football League Cup is a popular market among gamblers and if you know lower division football well this can offer an advantage.
 In recent years the winner of the EFL Cup has mostly been a large Premier League side, but upsets do happen and there is money to be made betting on an outsider to progress.